pkdone/PyMongoStockTicker/README.md

     MONGODB_URL = 'mongodb://...'
     ```

-2. Using a command line shell, clean out any old copy of the stock prices database data that may exist, by running the Python script with the **clean** command (not necessary for first time running the demo but doesn't do any harm if run).
+2. Using a command line shell, clean out any old copy of the stock prices database data that may exist, by running the Python script with the **clean** command (this is not necessary for first time running the demo, but it doesn't do any harm if run).
 Example:

 ![CLEAN](imgs/clean.png)